Sandve

 Sandve is a village in Karmøy municipality in Rogaland county, Norway.
 The village is located on the southwestern part of the island of Karmøy, north of the town of Skudeneshavn, and it faces the Atlantic Ocean to the west.

-The 0.47 km2 village has a population (2019) of 357 and a population density of 760 PD/km2.
+The 0.47 km2 village has a population of 357 in 2019 and a population density of 760 PD/km2.

 During World War II, the Wehrmacht bombed this village because of connections to the Allied forces.